We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Data Diode.

 Free membership registration

-The compatibility between Zero Trust and data diodes is actually outstanding!
+The compatibility of Zero Trust and data diodes is actually outstanding!
 The number of adoption cases is steadily increasing.
 Let's make visible progress!

 Zero Trust is fundamentally about "not trusting," but there is the challenge of "how to connect to places that cannot be fully trusted."
-This is where the data diode OWCD comes into play!
-When connecting control networks (OT) in factories and power plants to external networks (IT), there is a growing need for "secure one-way communication to send data," and the adoption of OWCD is increasing.
-Today, I will discuss "secure transfer of Syslog" within this context.
+This is where the data diode "OWCD" comes into play!
+When connecting operational technology (OT) networks, such as those in factories and power plants, to external networks (IT), there is a growing need for "secure one-way communication to send data," leading to an increase in the adoption of OWCD.
+Today, we will discuss "secure transfer of Syslog" within this context.
 To realize Zero Trust, it is essential to continuously collect and analyze logs and monitoring data from each device.
-However, if we do not send the OT information, which we want to keep cleaner, to the often challenging IT side, it becomes nearly impossible to conduct continuous collection and analysis.
+However, it is nearly impossible to constantly perform collection and analysis if we do not send the OT information, which we want to keep cleaner, to the often challenging IT side.
 This makes it perfect for the purpose of simply sending OT-side logs and monitoring data to the IT-side SIEM.
 In fact, the adoption is rapidly increasing from infrastructure engineering applications.
-SIers, if you want to promote cybersecurity, let's effectively utilize boundary control to protect yourselves.
-There is an explanatory video linked below!
+For SIers, if you want to promote cybersecurity, let's effectively utilize boundary control to protect yourselves.
+There is a video explanation linked below!
 Feel free to reach out for inquiries.

 • Other security